czottmann/obsidian-actions-uri/docs/route--daily-note.md

 Returns today's daily note.

 ### Parameters
-In addition to the base parameters (see section "Parameters required in/ accepted by all calls") [in main doc](README.md#parameters-required-in-accepted-by-all-calls)):
+In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](README.md#parameters-required-in-accepted-by-all-calls)):

 | Parameter   | Value type | Optional? | Description                                                    |
 | ----------- | ---------- |:---------:| -------------------------------------------------------------- |